karpovnik97/DDIT-Team-C/working_files/deliverables/deliverables/strategic_problem_statement.md

 ## Purpose

-A project without a clear problem statement drifts.
-This worksheet forces the team to define the strategic challenge precisely.
+This worksheet aims to clearly define the strategic challenges faced by Georgian last-mile courier and parcel-delivery companies in the face of foreign e-commerce platform expansion.
+It helps the team identify key drivers, constraints, and potential impacts, ensuring that any analysis and recommendations directly address the company’s competitive and operational needs.

 ---

 ## Part 1.
 Context

-- Industry:
+- Industry:Logistic
 - Focal company or client:
 - Primary disruption force:
 - Why this matters now: